-Quinton House School aims to provide a ‘family’ environment in which the character, personality and individuality of each pupil are developed.
+Quinton House School aims to provide a ‘family’ environment in which the character, personality and individuality of each student are developed.

-The School seeks to help each pupil to achieve their individual potential and to promote their academic, personal, social and moral development.
-The School aims to fire imaginations and inspire each pupil, fostering a lifelong love of learning, along their educational journey and into adulthood.
+The School seeks to help each student to achieve their individual potential and to promote their academic, personal, social and moral development.
+The School aims to fire imaginations and inspire each student, fostering a lifelong love of learning, along their educational journey and into adulthood.

 A high calibre staff, who are dedicated and enthusiastic, work as a team in the pursuit of the school’s aims.
 Quinton House is unashamedly ambitious (although not pretentious), striving continually to improve itself, and to enhance its local, national and international reputation.